 - As a vehicle to look at Connecticut in 1818 in terms of changing demographics, town life, and people and places related to the convention.

 In FY2018, Connecticut Humanities awarded the following grants for projects relating to the Constitution of 1818.

-Connecticut Explored (West Hartford), $3,000: “Annotated Poster of the Constitution of 1818” – In partnership with the Connecticut Supreme Court Historical Society, Connecticut Explored will produce a two-sided poster that reprints the complete text of the Constitution of 1818 and includes annotations of written by members of the Connecticut Supreme Court Historical Society.
-The posters will be distributed to Connecticut Explored readers inside the Fall 2018 issue and high school civics teachers for display in their classrooms.
+Connecticut Explored (West Hartford), $3,000: “Annotated Poster of the Constitution of 1818” – In partnership with the Connecticut Supreme Court Historical Society, Connecticut Explored produced a two-sided poster that reprinted the complete text of the Constitution of 1818 and included annotations written by members of the Connecticut Supreme Court Historical Society.
+The posters will be distributed to Connecticut Explored readers inside the Fall 2018 issue and to high school civics teachers for display in their classrooms.

-Connecticut Public Affairs Network (Hartford), $2,300: “Commemorating the Constitution of 1818” – The Connecticut Public Affairs Network is planning a six-part lecture series with Connecticut Explored on the Constitution of 1818 that provides contextual information, explores the document’s impact on religious freedom and voting rights, and fosters discussion on its lasting impact on citizens of today.
-The free noontime programs will be held at Connecticut’s Old State House (OSH) with themed tours of the OSH, the site of the constitutional convention and a building impacted by the Constitution.
+Connecticut Public Affairs Network (Hartford), $2,300: “Commemorating the Constitution of 1818” – The Connecticut Public Affairs Network planned a six-part lecture series with Connecticut Explored on the Constitution of 1818 that provided contextual information, explored the document’s impact on religious freedom and voting rights, and fostered discussion on its lasting impact on citizens of today.
+The free noontime programs were held at Connecticut’s Old State House (OSH) with themed tours of the OSH, the site of the constitutional convention and a building impacted by the Constitution.

-Connecticut Historical Society (Hartford), $3000: “The Constitution of 1818: Debate and Dissent in the Land of Steady Habits” – A three-part lecture series will take place at CHS and at UCONN School of Law covering the creation of the constitution of 1818 from different legal & historical perspectives.
-Speakers, including Attorney Wesley Horton, Professor Mark Weston Janis, and Professor Richard Kay, will cover such topics as the transition from the 1662 Charter to the 1818 Constitution, the debates surrounding the constitution of 1818 and their relevance to modern CT politics, and the rise of religious toleration in the state.
+Connecticut Historical Society (Hartford), $3000: “The Constitution of 1818: Debate and Dissent in the Land of Steady Habits” – A three-part lecture series took place at CHS and at UCONN School of Law covering the creation of the constitution of 1818 from different legal and historical perspectives.
+Speakers, which included Attorney Wesley Horton, Professor Mark Weston Janis, and Professor Richard Kay, covered such topics as the transition from the 1662 Charter to the 1818 Constitution, the debates surrounding the Constitution of 1818 and their relevance to modern Connecticut politics, and the rise of religious toleration in the state.